logan-anderson/logan.codes/content/blog/achieving-consistent-output-from-chatgpt.md

 ## Introduction

 ChatGPT, an advanced language model developed by OpenAI, has revolutionized the tech industry.
-However, one of the challenges that users often face is obtaining consistent and reliable output from the model.
+However, one of the challenges that users often face is obtaining consistent and reliable output when using the GPT API.
 Due to its probabilistic nature, ChatGPT can generate varied responses to the same prompts, leading to unpredictability.
 This output can be hard to parse and use with other systems.
 To address this issue, we will look at using ["Function calling," ](https://platform.openai.com/docs/guides/gpt/function-calling "Function Calling docs")which enables users to exert greater control over ChatGPT's responses.
 In this blog post, we will explore the concept of leveraging Function calling to achieve more consistent and reliable output from ChatGPT.

 ## What is "Function Calling"

 Function calling is a feature of the ChatGPT API that allows users to define one or more functions in their requests.
-Instead of receiving the direct output from the model, users can specify a function for the API to respond with.
+Instead of receiving the direct output from the model, users can specify a function(s) for the API to see and respond with function arguments.
 This function can be used to format the response in a desired way, perform actions on behalf of the user, or even extend the model's capabilities beyond its built-in knowledge base.

 ## Using Function Calling to get a consistent output

 To address the issue of inconsistent output from GPT API, we can utilize function calling in our API requests.
 Let's consider an example scenario where we want to build a quiz app and generate a list of quiz questions using GPT API.
+Before function, we would have to ask the model to respond in a certain format, and manually parse the output.
 By leveraging function calling, we can ensure that the generated output is consistent.

 Here's an example code snippet in TypeScript that demonstrates how to achieve this: